darothen/ai-models-for-all/README.md

 - We only enable access to the CDS-based archive of ERA-5 data to initialize the models (access via MARS will be forthcoming, but since most users will not have these credentials, it wasn't a high priority).
-- Only PanguWeather and FourCastNet(v2-small)  are currently supported; GraphCast support is TBD.
 - The current application only runs on [Modal](https://www.modal.com); in the future, it would be great to port this to other serverless platforms.